 The Real Problem

 At the moment, there is a lot of disparity across the teams in F1.
-While Mercedes are dominating every year, teams like Williams haven’t seen more than 10 points since 2017.
-The front of the grid is usually made up of the same 5 drivers as alluded to above, and the back of the grid is almost as regular.
+While Mercedes dominated in the late 2010s, teams like Williams have struggled to score points in recent years.
+The front of the grid is often made up of the same 5 drivers as alluded to above, and the back of the grid is almost as regular.

 This means that, even with the reverse grid procedure, chances are the imbalance among the current F1 cars would mean that the running order would very quickly end up as it normally is.
 Even in just 30 minutes, those at the top of the performance scale could quite easily make their way through a pack of far less powerful cars.